t-madhaw/island_simulation/README.md

 Aera_Simulation

-This is a simulation of a fictional floating island, Aera in the middle of blue sky and clouds.
+This is a simulation of a fictional floating island.
 The island has no modern instituitions(hospitals).

+This project was undertaken for exploratory data analysis.

 How the island works: